Rotation Of 90 Degrees Counterclockwise About The Origin

 Example: Rotating a Building Plan

 Imagine an architect designing a building plan.
 The architect might want to see how the building looks if it is rotated 90 degrees counterclockwise.
-By applying the rotation rule to each corner of the building plan, the architect can visualize the new orientation.
+In real terms, by applying the rotation rule to each corner of the building plan, the architect can visualize the new orientation.
 This helps in understanding the building’s appearance from different perspectives.

 Beyond the Basics: Other Types of Rotations

-While this article focuses on 90-degree counterclockwise rotations, it's important to know that there are other types of rotations:
+While this article focuses on 90-degree counterclockwise rotations, it helps to know that there are other types of rotations:

 • Clockwise Rotations: A 90-degree clockwise rotation is different.
 The rule is (x, y) -> (y, -x).